AMS POLICIES AND PROCEDURES

 AMS students demonstrate personal responsibility in daily effort.
 Click Here for the Rubric.

-Eighth-grade students can participate in the June Promotion Ceremony and any related end of year 8th grade activities, as long as they maintain:
+Eighth grade students can participate in the June Promotion Ceremony and any related end of year 8th grade activities, as long as they maintain:

-No more than one core class “F” during the second semester to be determined by 5/27/22 (core classes include: Language Arts, History, Math, Science and Physical Education)
+No more than one “F” in a core class during the second semester to be determined by 5/26/23 (a core class includes: Language Arts, History, Math, Science and Physical Education).

-No more than than one unsatisfactory (U) citizenship grade in any class during the second semester to be determined by April 2023 progress report and teacher input, up until 5/26/23.
+No more than one Unsatisfactory (U) citizenship grade in any class during the second semester to be determined by April 2023 progress report and teacher input, up until 5/26/23.